 To convert our theoretical knowledge into a practical strategy we translate the equations that determine frequency response based on parts values into equations that determine parts values based on the desired frequency response.
-I'll demonstrate this using a concrete example.
-For design goals I'll set the mid-range attenuation to 8dB at maximum control settings, the bass-to-midrange transition to 500Hz, and the midrange-to-treble transition to 1kHz.
-With the controls at minimum I'll choose a flatter response than the Orange Graphic and set the bass-to-midrange transition to 200Hz and the midrange-to-treble transition to 1.4kHz.
+This will be demonstrated using a concrete example.
+For design goals let's set the mid-range attenuation to 8dB at maximum control settings, the bass-to-midrange transition to 500Hz, and the midrange-to-treble transition to 1kHz.
+With the controls at minimum let's choose a flatter response than the Orange Graphic and set the bass-to-midrange transition to 200Hz and the midrange-to-treble transition to 1.4kHz.

 This means the value of R2 as a function of midrange attenuation G, which is a number between zero and one, is